Skip to Main Content

 Scouts with the full Korean location library

-Here is how this works in practice.
-South Korea reads as a single country with several distinct cinematic palettes, and our location scouts are built around that range.
-They cover Seoul's neon-saturated districts in Gangnam, Myeongdong and Hongdae, the Joseon-era court architecture at Gyeongbokgung, Changdeokgung and Jongmyo Shrine, the coastal cinematography of Busan from Haeundae to the Jagalchi fish market, the volcanic craters and lava tubes of Jeju Island, the dramatic ridge lines of Seoraksan and Jirisan, the Boseong tea fields and the classic hanok villages at Bukchon and Hahoe.
+South Korea reads as one country with several distinct cinematic palettes, and our location scouts are built around that range.
+They cover Seoul's neon-soaked districts in Gangnam, Myeongdong and Hongdae, the Joseon-era court style at Gyeongbokgung, Changdeokgung and Jongmyo Shrine, and the coastal look of Busan from Haeundae to the Jagalchi fish market.
+The same scouts cover the volcanic craters and lava tubes of Jeju Island, the bold ridge lines of Seoraksan and Jirisan, the Boseong tea fields, and the classic hanok villages at Bukchon and Hahoe.

-Here is the short of it.
-The same library that delivered Parasite and Squid Game to a global audience.
-Each scout works from a verified database of properties with today's access conditions, owner contacts and seasonal notes attached, so a brief can move to options in days rather than weeks.
+This is the same library that brought Parasite and Squid Game to a global audience.
+Each scout works from a checked database of sites, with current access terms, owner contacts and seasonal notes attached, so a brief can move to options in days rather than weeks.

-Here is the breakdown.
-The harder work is the permits behind the photography.
-Palace filming needs advance Korea Heritage Service approval with the 2025 heritage impact assessment attached, drone ops route through MOLIT's Drone One-Stop portal.
-The Ministry of National Defense for aerial photography.
-Seoul carries restricted airspace zones that need to be planned into the schedule rather than discovered on the day.
+The harder part is the permits behind the photography.
+Palace filming needs early Korea Heritage Service approval with the 2025 heritage impact assessment attached, while drone work routes through MOLIT's Drone One-Stop portal.
+The Ministry of National Defense signs off on aerial photography.
+Seoul also carries off-limits airspace zones, and these need to be planned into the schedule rather than found on the day.

-Our scouts hold working relationships with KOFIC, the Seoul, Busan, Gyeonggi and Jeju film commissions and the regional cities behind them.
-This is what lets a tech scout turn into a contracted location with the right paperwork rather than a wish list.
-We can split the role from on-set location running or fill both.
-We structure each engagement so that the Korea location incentive of up to 30% remains intact when the budget is finalised.
+Our scouts hold working ties with KOFIC, the Seoul, Busan, Gyeonggi and Jeju film commissions, and the regional cities behind them.
+Those ties turn a tech scout into a booked location with the right forms rather than a wish list.
+We can split scouting from on-set location running or fill both.
+Each deal is set up so the Korea location incentive of up to 30% stays intact once the budget is final.

 ACT 03